-This week, a group of activists released an undercover video of a turkey conditions footage in factory farm animals live in conditions that would make most people sick to their stomach, but this week undercover investigators released some particularity disturbing footage of Turkeys at Avara Foods.
+A group of activists released an undercover video of conditions in a factory farm that would make most people sick to their stomach and then undercover investigators released some particularly disturbing footage of Turkeys at Avara Foods.
 In the video, the turkeys are kept in a dark, windowless shed.
 Most have lost feathers and body parts to disease, and several of the birds appeared so crippled by illness and lack of exercise they were unable to walk.

 Your Own Plant-Based Protein!

 Of course, you can make your own meaty turkey treats right in the comfort of your own home!
 Check out these recipes, courtesy of the Food Monster App.

 If meatless holidays have you wishing for a centerpiece dish to carve and serve, look no further.
 This delectable Turkey Roll With Stuffing from Plant-Based Meats is stuffed with herbed bread and walnuts and is great with a mushroom gravy to ladle over the roast, mashed potatoes, and any other sides you serve.
 This recipe used a four-cup oval cheesecake pan bought from the Internet for the photo, but you can bake yours in a standard loaf pan.
 You’ll need to make a bain marie to bake the roast, by placing the pan holding your roast inside of a larger pan and filling the larger pan with hot water to reach 2/3 of the way up the sides of the roast pan.
 That keeps the “turkey” moist.